 The system was successfully implemented.
 To date, all points of sales and the distribution center are connected to the software.
 The system helped the company solve a number of key tasks: to bring governance to centralized inventory management and to increase the product's on-shelf availability.
 This is what the Lotok retail chain achieved from the project:

-1. When switching to a centralized order system, the surplus of goods decreased.
-As a result, funds that used to be inefficiently spent on excess stock which failed to turn over within a certain period were made available.
+- After switching to a centralized order system, the overstock of goods was reduced.
+As a result, financial assets that were inefficiently tied up in excess stock and failed to turn over within a certain period were released.

-3. Managers efficiently manage inventory and product availability, which is very important for the customer.
-This is possible because the software does not forecast but is based on demand.
+- Managers efficiently manage inventory and product availability, which is very important for the customer.
+This is possible because the software eliminates the guesswork and creates accurate demand forecasts based on actual data.

-4. It’s now possible to improve the turnover of goods in the chain – now it is not more than 21 days.
+- Inventory turnover improved throughout the chain by 10% – now it is not more than 21 days.

-6. During the year, the chain opened 23 new sales locations, which were also connected to the system.
+- During the year, the chain opened 23 new stores, which were also connected to the system.

 “As far as the software is concerned, I would note its flexibility and the analytical unit operational capability.
 It makes it possible to make certain decisions for further response to inventory management.” – Andrew, Lotok Director